Upgrading CDP Private Cloud Base to a higher version

 - Upgrade Cloudera Manager to version 7.1.1 or higher.
 After upgrading to Cloudera Manager 7.1.1 or higher, Cloudera Manager can manage upgrading your cluster to a higher version.
 See Upgrading Cloudera Manager 7.

-- Use Cloudera Manager to Upgrade CDH to Cloudera Runtime 7, or from Cloudera Runtime to a higher version of Cloudera Runtime.
+- Use Cloudera Manager to upgrade from lower version of Cloudera Runtime to a higher version of Cloudera Runtime.
 See Upgrading a Cloudera Runtime Cluster.

 Upgrades from 7.x to 7.1.x